UModeler/UModeler.github.io/_sources/removetools.txt

 Cut Tool
 ===================

 Cuts a mesh into two along a line drawn by dragging a mouse.
+Pressing ``SPACE`` while dragging will change the direction of cutting.

 .. figure:: /images/UModeler_CutTool.gif
    :scale: 55 %